 Not surprisingly, welders get pretty hot.
-In practical terms this frequently limits how long a machine can run continuously.
-They need regular breaks to allow them to cool down.
+In practical terms this frequently limits how long a machine can run continuously; they need regular breaks to allow them to cool down.
 The length of time they can run without a break is called the duty cycle, which varies depending on output demands.
 When welding thin metal, the machine requires less power, so the duty cycle is longer than when welding thick metal.

 This can be confusing.
-To give a standard reference point: the duty cycle generally is given for a 10-minute period (occasionally in five-minute periods, so it’s good to check).
+To give a standard reference point: The duty cycle generally is given for a 10-minute period (occasionally in 5-minute periods, so it’s good to check).
 The figure represents a percentage of the output at a given amperage.
 So, for example, a hobby welder might have a duty cycle of 30 percent at 90 amps.
 A heavy-duty welder might quote 60 percent at 200 amps.
 The latter not only runs longer but generates considerably more power.

 Compressed Gas Requirements

 Creating the shield needed during MIG and TIG welding requires a gas supply.
 Bottles range from 20 cubic feet (CF) to 300 CF and can be either bought or rented.
 Larger bottles typically are more economical for those who weld frequently.